 An IRA is an investment account, created in 1974 under the Employee Retirement Income Security Act (ERISA).
 Once you start saving money in an IRA, you can invest in stocks, bonds, mutual funds, ETFs, and other types of assets.
 You can buy and sell investments within the IRA.
 However, if you withdraw assets before the age at 59 ½ (known as a premature distribution), you will most likely pay a 10 % IRS penalty fee.
 You also may be subject to federal, state and local income taxes.

 Each year you may contribute up to the lesser of your earned income for that year, or the amount set by the IRS.
 The maximum you can contribute is based on whether you are age 49 or younger or age 50 or older for traditional and Roth IRA’s.
 Contributions can be made through April 15 for the prior calendar year.

 If you qualify, your contributions to an IRA may be deductible.
 To see if you qualify for a deductible IRA, consult your Focus Financial representative and use the following guidelines:

-- If you have a 403(b) or other retirement plan at work, you may fully or partially deduct your contribution only if your adjusted gross income (AGI) qualifies.
-The IRS phases out deductions for singles earning more than $71,000 or couples earning more than $118,000 in 2015, and subject to change in future calendar years.
+- If you have a 403(b) or another retirement plan at work, you may fully or partially deduct your contribution only if your adjusted gross income (AGI) qualifies.
+The IRS phases out deductions for singles earning more than $73,000 or couples earning more than $121,000 in 2018, and subject to change in future calendar years.

 What types of investment choices are available?

-Working with a financial advisor may help you choose investments that best meet your financial objectives, based on your personal investment objectives and risk tolerance.
+A Focus Financial advisor can help you choose investments that best meet your financial objectives, based on your personal investment objectives and risk tolerance.
 You should consider the investment objectives, risks, and charges and expenses of the funds offered carefully before investing.

 Benefits of a Traditional IRA